liferay/liferay-docs/discover/deployment/articles-dxp/00-deploying-liferay/07-installing-liferay-portal-on-jboss-eap.markdown

 files (exploded or non-exploded).
 This prevents JSP hooks and Ext plugins from working as intended.
 For example, JSP hooks don't work on JBoss EAP running in managed domain mode, since @product@'s JSP override mechanism relies on the application server.
+Since both of these features are deprecated, however, you may not be using them.

-Using the command line interface is recommended for domain mode deployments.
+The command line interface is recommended for domain mode deployments.

 +$$$